-- (1) WNS Global Services Netherlands Cooperatief U.A. was converted into a BV entity with effect from January 9, 2020.
-As a consequence, the name of WNS Global Services Netherlands Cooperatief U.A. was changed to WNS Global Services Netherlands B.V. with effect from January 9, 2020. - (2) WNS Global Services Private Limited is held jointly by WNS (Mauritius) Limited, WNS Global Services Netherlands B.V. and WNS Customer Solutions (Singapore) Private Limited.
-The percentage of holding of WNS (Mauritius) Limited is 63.18%, of WNS Global Services Netherlands B.V. is 20.84%, and of WNS Customer Solutions (Singapore) Private Limited is 15.98%. - (3) WNS Global Services (UK) Limited is jointly held by WNS Global Services Private Limited and WNS (Holdings) Limited.
-The percentage of holding of WNS Global Services Private Limited is 94.9% and of WNS (Holdings) Limited is 5.1%. - (4) The WNS B-BBEE Staff Share Trust (the "trust") was registered on April 26, 2017 in relation to the grant of share appreciation rights by WNS Global Services SA (Pty) Limited.
-During the year ended March 31,2020, the trust subscribed to one participating preference share issued by WNS Global Services SA (Pty) Limited, which entitles the trust to 45.56% voting rights in WNS South Africa (Pty) Limited. - (5) WNS South Africa (Pty) Limited was incorporated as a subsidiary of WNS Global Services SA (Pty) Limited on December 19, 2018.
-The name of the entity was changed to WNS South Africa (Pty) Ltd with effect from September 25, 2019. - (6) WNS Global Services AG, a wholly-owned subsidiary of WNS Global Services (UK) International Limited, was incorporated on July 16, 2021. - (7) WNS Global Services Lisbon Unipessoal LDA, a wholly-owned subsidiary of WNS Global Services (UK) International Limited, was incorporated on August 13, 2021. - (9) On August 1, 2021, the Company acquired all outstanding shares of MOL Information Processing Services (I) Private Limited.
-The name of the entity was changed to WNS Information Services (India) Private Limited with effect from December 1, 2021. - (9) WNS Business Consulting Netherlands B.V., a wholly-owned subsidiary of WNS (Holdings) Limited, was incorporated on March 17, 2020 pursuant to the execution of deed of demerger on March 16, 2020.
+- WNS Global Services Malaysia Sdn.
+Bhd., a wholly-owned subsidiary of WNS Customer Solutions (Singapore) Private Limited, was incorporated on July 21, 2022. - (2) WNS Global Services Private Limited is held jointly by WNS (Mauritius) Limited, WNS Global Services Netherlands B.V. and WNS Customer Solutions (Singapore) Private Limited.
+The percentage of holding of WNS (Mauritius) Limited is 63.18%, of WNS Global Services Netherlands B.V. is 20.84%, and of WNS Customer Solutions (Singapore) Private Limited is 15.98%. - (3) On August 1, 2021, the Company acquired all outstanding shares of MOL Information Processing Services (I) Private Limited.
+The name of the entity was changed to WNS Information Services (India) Private Limited with effect from December 1, 2021.
+WNS Information Services (India) Private Limited was merged with and into WNS Global Services Private Limited pursuant to a Scheme of Amalgamation approved by the National Company Law Tribunal dated August 4, 2022 with effect from August 1, 2021. - (4) On July 1, 2022, WNS Global Services Private Limited acquired all ownership interests of Vuram Technology Solutions Private Limited, including its subsidiaries that existed on that date. - (5) Solucionesen Tecnologia Vuram Mexico, S De R.L. de C.V is jointly held by Vuram Technology Solutions Private Limited and Vuram, Inc. The percentage of holding of Vuram Technology Solutions Private Limited is 99% and Vuram, Inc is 1%. - (6) WNS Global Services (UK) Limited is jointly held by WNS Global Services Private Limited and WNS (Holdings) Limited.
+The percentage of holding of WNS Global Services Private Limited is 94.9% and of WNS (Holdings) Limited is 5.1%. - (7) The WNS B-BBEE Staff Share Trust (the "trust") was registered on April 26, 2017 in relation to the grant of share appreciation rights by WNS Global Services SA (Pty) Limited.
+During the year ended March 31,2020, the trust subscribed to one participating preference share issued by WNS Global Services SA (Pty) Limited, which entitles the trust to 45.56% voting rights in WNS South Africa (Pty) Limited. - (8) WNS South Africa (Pty) Limited was incorporated as a subsidiary of WNS Global Services SA (Pty) Limited on December 19, 2018.
+The name of the entity was changed to WNS South Africa (Pty) Ltd with effect from September 25, 2019. - (9) WNS Global Services AG, a wholly-owned subsidiary of WNS Global Services (UK) International Limited, was incorporated on July 16, 2021. - (10) WNS Global Services Lisbon Unipessoal LDA, a wholly-owned subsidiary of WNS Global Services (UK) International Limited, was incorporated on August 13, 2021. - (11) WNS Business Consulting Netherlands B.V., a wholly-owned subsidiary of WNS (Holdings) Limited, was incorporated on March 17, 2020, pursuant to the execution of deed of demerger on March 16, 2020.
 The shares of WNS Global Services Philippines Inc. were transferred from WNS Global Services Netherlands B.V. to WNS Business Consulting Netherlands B.V. pursuant to the proposal of demerger.
-As at June 30, 2022, the entity is jointly held by WNS (Holdings) Limited and WNS Global Services Private Limited.
-The percentage of holding of WNS (Holdings) Limited is 65.34% and of WNS Global Services Private Limited is 34.66%. - (10) WNS Gestion des Processus d'Affaire Inc. was incorporated on April 28, 2020.
+As at September 30, 2022, the entity is jointly held by WNS (Holdings) Limited and WNS Global Services Private Limited.
+The percentage of holding of WNS (Holdings) Limited is 52.35% and of WNS Global Services Private Limited is 47.65%.

-WNS (HOLDINGS) LIMITED NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except share and per share data)
+WNS (HOLDINGS) LIMITED NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS